-Sometimes, a trading system does not work in your country because it is already saturated.
+Sometimes, a trading system does not work in your country because the system becomes so popular.

 Some traders add moving averages to filter only trending stocks.

-The Spyfrat trading system detects if the stock is in an uptrend or downtrend.
-Uptrend is reported if the if the price is above Bband and is also above RSI 50 using the 30-period.
+The Spyfrat trading system detects when the stock is in an uptrend or downtrend, using a momentum indicator.
+It reported uptrend if the price is above Bband and is also above RSI 50 using the 30-period.
 In contrast, a stock is in a downtrend if the price is below Bband and RSI 50.

-The best indicator to use with RSI is the Bollinger band because if the price is above the Bands and the RSI is above 50, then there must be momentum in the stock, provided that the 30-period is set.
-If there is an uptrend momentum, traders can buy the stock even though the RSI has not reached 70.
+The best indicator to use with RSI is the Bollinger band because if the price is above the Bands and the RSI is above 50, then there must be momentum in the stock, provided that the 30-period is a default.
+If there is an uptrend momentum, traders can buy the stock even though the RSI has not reached 70 in the RSI chart.

 Day trading 2-period RSI

 How to use RSI indicator for day trading?
-Traders can also use the Relative Strength Index in stock trading to find daily opportunities.
+Traders can also use the Relative Strength Index technical indicator in stock trading to find daily opportunities.

 However, I think day trading is not an excellent way to grow your account because it can take all your time.